ssvlabs/ssv/docs/specs/NETWORKING.md

 ### Peer Scoring

-The peer scoring in `SSV.Network` consists of the following types of scorers:

-- [Connection Scoring](#connection-scoring) - calculated during handshake, affects the peers we connect to
-- [Message Scoring](#message-scoring) - tracks operators behavior w.r.t incoming QBFT messages
-- [Pubsub Scoring](#pubsub-scoring) - calculated by libp2p, tracks over gossip tasks and pubsub related metrics
+Peer scoring in `SSV.Network` is how we protect the network from bad peers, by scoring them according to a predefined set of scores.

-For more info please refer to the linked sections.
+For more info please refer to the following sections:

+- [Pubsub Scoring](#pubsub-scoring) - calculated by libp2p, configured by us
+- [Consensus Scoring](#consensus-scoring) - calculated by internal components during message processing

 ------